Roman Catholic Diocese of Albany: 1900 to 2000

 After Burke died in 1915, Auxiliary Bishop Thomas Cusack of New York was named the fifth bishop of Albany by Pope Benedict XV.
-During his brief tenure, Cusack supported the war effort during World War I, added electric lighting and marble flooring to the cathedral and established a Catholic Charities chapter in the diocese.
+After the American entry into World War I in 1917, Cusack supported the war effort.
+He added electric lighting and marble flooring to the cathedral and established a Catholic Charities chapter in the diocese.
 Cusack died in 1918.

-Edmund Gibbons from the Diocese of Buffalo was the next bishop of Albany, appointed by Benedict XV in 1919.
+Reverend Edmund Gibbons from the Diocese of Buffalo was the next bishop of Albany, appointed by Benedict XV in 1919.
 Seeing a need for a women's college in the region, the Sisters of Saint Joseph of Carondelet opened the College of Saint Rose in Albany in 1920.
 Gibbons established the Mater Christi Seminary in Albany, 22 high schools, 82 primary schools, and the diocesan newspaper, The Evangelist.
 The Order of Friars Minor opened Siena College for men in Loudonville in 1937.

 In 1945, William Scully of New York was appointed coadjutor bishop of Albany by Pope Pius XII to assist Gibbons.
-When Gibbons retired in 1954, Scully automatically became bishop of Albany.
+In 1949, the diocese dedicated St. Clare's Hospital in Schenectady, to be operated by the Poor Sisters of St. Francis.When Gibbons retired in 1954, Scully became bishop of Albany.
 In 1955, he founded an annual appeal for funds to support diocesan education and welfare programs.
 He established 13 parishes, 21 elementary schools, six high schools and a nursing home.
 The Religious Sisters of Mercy founded Maria College in Albany in 1958 to prepare women to join their order.
 Scully died in 1969.

 Pope Paul VI appointed Auxiliary Bishop Edwin Broderick of New York as the eighth Bishop of Albany in 1969.
 Resigning in 1976, Broderick became the executive director of Catholic Relief Services.
 To replace Broderick, Paul VI named Howard Hubbard as bishop of Albany in 1977, the first Albany native to hold that post.

 In 1986, Hubbard held a Palm Sunday service of reconciliation between Christians and Jews at the cathedral.
 Over 1,200 guests, both Christian and Jewish, attended the service.
-During the event, Hubbard "expressed contrition and remorse for the centuries of anti-Jewish hostility promulgated under the Catholic Church's auspices".
+During the event, Hubbard "expressed contrition and remorse for the centuries of anti-Jewish hostility promulgated under the Catholic Church's auspices."
 Portal, a sculpture placed outside the cathedral in 1989, commemorates the 1986 service.